leadedge/Spout2/SPOUTSDK/SpoutDirectX/SpoutDX/Tutorial04_Lib/readme.md

 main application source file and modify the library names.
 - Remove Spout source files from the project.

-### Build

-<b>Change to "Release" configuration for build.</b>

-The libraries distributed with this project are built Release with\
-SPOUT_BUILD_CMT enabled and the application project is configured for :

-    Release / Multi-threaded (/MT)

-Note that the application project configuration, Release or Debug, and Runtime options :
+Note that the application project build

     Project Properties > C++ > Code Generation > Runtime Library

-must match the CMake option "SPOUT_BUILD_CMT" for project generation and the Spout project build type, Release or Debug.
+must match the CMake option "SPOUT_BUILD_CMT" for project generation and the build type, Release or Debug.

+    Release
-    SPOUT_BUILD_CMT enabled
+      SPOUT_BUILD_CMT enabled  > Multi-threaded (/MT)
-      Release  > Multi-threaded (/MT)
+      SPOUT_BUILD_CMT disabled > Multi-threaded DLL (/MD)
+    Debug
-      Debug    > Multi-threaded Debug (/MTd)
+      SPOUT_BUILD_CMT enabled  > Multi-threaded Debug (/MTd)
-    SPOUT_BUILD_CMT disabled
+      SPOUT_BUILD_CMT disabled > Multi-threaded Debug DLL (/MDd)

+This application project and the distributed libraries are

-      Release > Multi-threaded DLL (/MD)
+    Release / Multi-threaded DLL (/MD)
-      Debug   > Multi-threaded Debug DLL (/MDd)

-For Debug configuration of the application project, or for other\
-Runtime options, the libraries must be re-built to match.
+For Debug configuration, or other Runtime Library options the libraries must be re-built to match.